Fletch-7/SEI-Project-1/readme.md

 + 1.0 - This game will not be updated which is staying true to the challenge of building it in one week.
 This also is to serve as a benchmark for how much I have improved since the date (10/01/20) this was submitted, which was three teaching weeks into the course.
 Any improvements stated to be made to it will be done so in a follow up project.

 ## Deployment
-The game is deployed utilising GitHub Pages and it can be found here via this link - [Snake](http://bit.ly/git-snake)
+The game is deployed utilising GitHub Pages and it can be found here via this link - [Snake I](http://bit.ly/git-snake)

 ## Getting Started
 If you would like to fork/clone this game to your own repository, please feel free to do so.